 When a jaw or arch doesn’t have enough space for the teeth to move them into the desired position, a child or teen may need a tooth extraction.

 Besides, baby teeth are responsible for the overbite, it should be removed to create space for the permanent teeth.

 Encourage and praise your kids to give up the habits like thumbsucking, tongue thrusting, nail-biting, and using a pacifier.

-You can also teach them exercises to prevent the habits to reduce overbite.
+You can also teach them exercises to prevent the habit to reduce overbite.